Bankruptcy, Married Couples & Divorce

 How Is Joint Property Treated in Bankruptcy?

-If you are married and considering bankruptcy, you should consider how your bankruptcy filing will affect your spouse and the property you own together.
-The answers depend on what type of case you file, whether you file alone or with your spouse, how you own your property, and the laws of your state about marital property.
+How your bankruptcy filing will affect your spouse and the property you own together will depend on factors such as the bankruptcy chapter you file, how you own the property, and the marital property state laws.